Parliamentary.ai

 Overview

-The Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Bill aims to improve passenger safety and road safety by enhancing the licensing process for taxi and private hire vehicle drivers in England and Wales.
-It does this primarily by creating a national database of licensing decisions and improving information sharing between licensing authorities.
+The Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Bill aims to improve passenger safety and road safety by enhancing the licensing process for taxi and private hire vehicle drivers.
+It does this by creating a national database to record licensing decisions and improve information sharing between licensing authorities.

 Description